alindeman/upgradingtorails4/text/02_upgrading.markdown

 gem 'rails', github: 'rails/rails'
 @@@

-Rails 4 also depends on newer versions of gems that drive the asset pipeline.
-If the application uses any gems for the asset pipeline (introduced in Rails 3.1), they must also be upgraded:
+Rails 4 also depends on newer versions of gems that drive the asset pipeline introduced in Rails 3.1.
+If the application uses any gems for the asset pipeline, they must also be upgraded:

 @@@ ruby
 # Gemfile